 Dyslexia-Specific Screening Assessment: Identify those students with characteristics of dyslexia or those struggling for other reasons.
-Additional information is provided in the Alabama Dyslexia Resource Guide.

 Assessment System: The following infographic defines and describes the variety of assessments that can and should be utilized during the school year to effectively impact student achievement.